Servings: 2 / Prep Time: 15 minutes / Cook Time: 30 minutes

 - 2 cloves Garlic, minced

-- ยผ cup Mascarpone
+- ¼ cup Mascarpone Cheese

 - 1 tbsp.
-Fresh Lemon Juice (plus more to taste)
+Fresh Lemon Juice, plus more to taste

-- Freshly Cracked Black Pepper (to taste)
+- Freshly Cracked Black Pepper, to taste

 - 6 oz. fresh Salmon Fillet (one large or two smaller salmon fillets work)